click here to subscribe to The Heart of New England...it's FREE!

 Cod, like oil today, was once a natural resource of significant political

-high esteem by the founding fathers of Massachusetts that a model still
+esteem by the founding fathers of Massachusetts that a model still hangs in the

-a long-lasting and good-tasting source of protein.
-In an era before
+long-lasting and good-tasting source of protein.
+In an era before refrigeration,

-the ocean and is easily caught by nets called otter trawls dragged along the
+ocean and is easily caught by nets called otter trawls dragged along the sea floor.

-sea floor.
-Cod can reach five to six feet in length and weigh over 200
+Cod can reach five to six feet in length and weigh over 200 pounds, though most

 So why did the cod population plummet?
 Ecologists blame a phenomenon

-for grazing, cod was a valuable resource freely available to all and like that
+grazing, cod was a valuable resource freely available to all and like that land in

-land in the center of town, it inevitably became over-exploited.
-To save the
+the center of town, it inevitably became over-exploited.

-resource, restrictions are now in place on cod fishing, and New England is
+To save the resource, restrictions are now in place on cod fishing, and New

 regulations.

-grow cod for market, while others are looking at new ways to catch ground
+cod for market, while others are looking at new ways to catch ground fish that

-fish that would significantly reduce the accidental catch of juveniles and
+would significantly reduce the accidental catch of juveniles and non-target

-luck, perhaps, restored cod populations will give the lowly cod the respect
+Maine.
+With luck, perhaps, restored cod populations will give the lowly cod the

-Mark Wiley is an Extension Specialist at the Marine Science Education UNH
+About the author: Mark Wiley is an Extension Specialist at the Marine Science

 drawing courtesy of NOAA National Marine Fisheries Service